 Ways we communicate general information with parents/carers

-- A weekly newsletter, including key dates, reminders and achievements.
-You can choose to receive a paper copy or have this sent to you by email.
+- A weekly newsletter, including key dates, reminders and achievements is emailed every Friday.
 It is also published on the school website.

 - Additional information is available on this website.